LAND & PEOPLE ACKNOWLEDGEMENT

 tUrn acknowledges that at Santa Clara University

-the genocide and continuous displacement of Indigenous peoples.
+We honor all of the Indigenous nations and their land with great gratitude and acknowledge the genocide against and continuous displacement of Indigenous peoples.
 We affirm Indigenous sovereignty and the living, resilient presence of Ohlone and Muwekma Ohlone peoples throughout this region.

 We acknowledge the labor of enslaved Africans and their descendants who worked this stolen land for the colonists, and who continue to disproportionately face economic oppression, racism, violence, and exploitation.

 We share these acknowledgements to encourage all of us here in the tUrn project to consider how our work and learning in this space and in our daily lives can address these historic and contemporary atrocities perpetuated against Native and African diaspora peoples and communities.

 We invite everyone in this space to recognize their ancestors and the forces of history that brought them here, as well as the work they are engaged in to support our collective liberation and the liberation of future generations especially on behalf of all Black, Indigenous and all other people of color.